tablexi/nucore-open/doc/HOWTO_recurring_tasks.md

 # Recurring Tasks

 There are some tasks that need to happen regularly, at 1 or 5 minute intervals.
 These are currently all related to reservation management.
 The list of recurring tasks is listed in `RecurringTaskConfig`, and managed by a daemon process (see [**HOWTO_daemons.txt**](./HOWTO_daemons.txt) for more information).

+The `recurring_tasks` process should only run on one server per environment.
+Set `RECURRING=true` in the environment (`.bashrc` for example) to configure which servers should run these tasks.

 You can add or remove items from the list from your school-specific engine like so:
 ```ruby
 RecurringTaskConfig.recurring_tasks << [SecureRooms::AutoOrphanOccupancy, :perform, 5]
 ```